mynah22/Homelab-Guides/pfsenseBasic.md

     4. Interfaces > assignments and click the next OPT interface
     5. repeat the above steps for all OPT interfaces
     6. you should end up with all OPT interfaces renamed ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs69.jpg))

+- ## interface management
+    - for further details on configuring interfaces, including DHCP, firewall rules, and see the [interface setup guide]()
+    - for notes on the services I manage with pfSense, see [this](/pfSenseMyUsage.md) document